 The ‘Out with Cancer’ study wants to know about LGBTQI+ experiences of cancer and cancer care.

-This study will ask about your experience of cancer or caregiving, wellbeing, social support and relationships, and experiences with the healthcare system.
+You will be asked about your experience of cancer or caring for a person with cancer, wellbeing, social support and relationships, and experiences with the healthcare system.
 We will use this information to develop better information and support for LGBTQI+ people with cancer and their carers.

 Why We Need Your Help